rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 end
 ```

-After changing the line of code, I was able to remove the comment because now you can
+After changing the line of code, I removed the comment because now you can actually
-actually read it and understand what it does:
+understand what it does:

 ``` ruby
 @cookies[cookie.name] = cookie.name_and_value